tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 If the PQC signature algorithm uses a 'context' input parameter, it will be set to an empty string.

 Certain digital signature algorithms support two modes: pure mode and pre-hash mode.
+For example, ML-DSA and SLH-DSA support both modes.
+In pure mode, the content is signed directly along with some domain separation information.
 In contrast, pre-hash mode involves signing a digest of the message.
 This document specifies the use of pure mode for signature-based authentication in IKEv2, where the message is signed directly along with domain separation information.
 The data used for authentication in IKEv2, as described in Section 2.15 of {{!RFC7296}}, consists of elements such as nonces, SPIs, and initial exchange messages, which are typically within device memory constraints.
 As discussed in {{pre-hash}}, while pre-hash mode was considered for integration into IKEv2, various practical challenges led to the adoption of pure mode.

 ### Handling PQC Signatures in IKEv2